-There is a current building warrant of fitness.
+The building warrant of fitness is current until July 2024.
 A reactive and preventative maintenance programme is implemented.
-External areas are safe and provide shade and seating.
+External areas are safe and provide seating and shade.

 Residents' rooms are of an appropriate size for the safe use of and manoeuvring of mobility aids and provision of care.
 Lounges and dining areas provide spaces for residents and their visitors.
 Communal and individual spaces are maintained at a comfortable temperature.